There are several payment options. You may use one or a combination of them.

 Pay in person at Student Account Services, Room 23 Strong Hall.
 Payments may be made Monday, Tuesday, Wednesday and Friday from 8:10 am – 4:00pm and 9:40 am to 4:00 pm on Thursdays.

-A payment plan through Tuition Management Systems is another option.
+A payment plan through Nelnet is another option for Fall and Spring semesters.
 There is a deadline each semester to enroll.
-Payments must be made by the 1st of each month to TMS to avoid late fees.
+Payments must be made by the 1st of each month to Nelnet to avoid late fees.
 This plan is not for past due balances owed to KU.

 Contact the department that has assessed the charge.
 They will be the only one that can explain or adjust the amount you are questioning.
 If your question has to do with tuition and related fees, please contact the University Registrar's Office.
 An appeal form is available on their website under Fee Petition ».